graphopedia-xyz/graphopedia/area-chart/index.md

 ---

-displays data as the area between the data curve and the horizontal axis. [^wilkinson] Area charts emphasize the change of a single variable by connecting individual data points.
+displays data as the area between the data curve and the horizontal axis.
+Area charts emphasize the change of a single variable by connecting individual data points.

 <!--more-->